Piedmont Middle School: Background

 Piedmont Middle School provides education for students grades six through eight in the city.
 Piedmont students come from Frank C. Havens Elementary School, Wildwood Elementary School, and Egbert W. Beach Elementary School.
 Once they reach sixth grade, they are mixed together in the middle school, along with students from other districts who move to Piedmont.

 The school district of Piedmont is noted for strong academics.
+With the middle school ranking in the top 2% of California public schools.

+Piedmont Middle School was ranked in the top 3 California middle schools to look out for in 2025.

 Students gather on the sidewalk in front of the middle school after school on a Friday afternoon.

 Location

 The school is located next to the joint building of Millennium High School and Piedmont High School.
 It overlooks Witter Field and has a view of the west side of Piedmont, of Lake Merritt and Oakland, and, when there is little fog, the Bay and San Francisco.
 Located on Magnolia Avenue, the middle school is opposite the Piedmont Recreation Department.

-Like most Piedmont schools, the middle school is in the center of town, and is only a few blocks away from Mulberry's Market, several banks, the police station, and a gas station.
+Like most Piedmont schools, the middle school is in the center of town, and is only a few blocks away from Mulberry's Market, several banks, the police station, fire station and a gas station.